 Do you need to check your elderly parent’s blood pressure?
 If so, how would you go about doing that?
 Well, there are a few ways.
 First, you can buy a blood pressure monitor and check your loved one’s blood pressure yourself.
 Or, you can also hire a professional health provider and check your loved one’s blood pressure.
 However, if you do this, make sure you read about proper BP measurements and record the information.

 According to the WHO, over 50% of older people worldwide have high blood pressure.
 This figure rises up to 80% in people over 75.
+A study by Johns Hopkins found that treating high blood pressure could save many lives and prevent 300,000 deaths every year.
 High blood pressure is a major contributor to heart attacks and strokes.
-A study by Johns Hopkins found that treating high blood pressure could save many lives and prevent 300,000 deaths every year.
+It is a silent condition with zero symptoms and can affect the cardiovascular system over the years.
+Therefore, it is suggested to always monitor your blood pressure to avoid the risks of strokes and cardiac arrests.

 What is the normal BP for the Elders?